-- A completed application form accompanied by a non-refundable application fee of €50 Euros/Dollars. - Official transcript of secondary school work and official exam results. - Official university transcripts (for transfer students) from all institutions attended. - Course descriptions (transfer students only). - One academic recommendation from the principal, a guidance counselor, teacher or professor. - A 500-700 word personal statement (see website for details). - A 500-700 word essay (see website for details). - Copy of passport. - Official TOEFL/IELTS/DuoLingo exam. - Interview Students may choose to interview on campus in Rome or via phone/Zoom.
+- A completed application form accompanied by a non-refundable application fee of €50 Euros/Dollars. - Official transcript of secondary school work and official exam results. - Official university transcripts (for transfer students) from all institutions attended. - One academic recommendation from the principal, a guidance counselor, teacher or professor. - Two 300-word personal essays (see AUR website for details). - Copy of passport. - Official TOEFL(82)/IELTS(6)/Duolingo(100)/Cambridge(C1) exam. - Interview Students may choose to interview on campus in Rome or via phone/Zoom.